Choose a VM size and image for compute nodes in an Azure Batch pool

 Pools in Cloud Services Configuration

 Cloud Services Configuration pools are deprecated.
 Please use Virtual Machine Configuration pools instead.

 Batch pools in Cloud Services Configuration support all VM sizes for Cloud Services except for the following:

 |Av2-series||Standard_A1_v2, Standard_A2_v2, Standard_A2m_v2|

 Application requirements - Consider the characteristics and requirements of the application you'll run on the nodes.
 Aspects like whether the application is multithreaded and how much memory it consumes can help determine the most suitable and cost-effective node size.
 For multi-instance MPI workloads or CUDA applications, consider specialized HPC or GPU-enabled VM sizes, respectively.
-(See Use RDMA-capable or GPU-enabled instances in Batch pools.)
+For more information, see Use RDMA-capable or GPU-enabled instances in Batch pools.

 Tasks per node - It's typical to select a node size assuming one task runs on a node at a time.
 However, it might be advantageous to have multiple tasks (and therefore multiple application instances) run in parallel on compute nodes during job execution.
 In this case, it is common to choose a multicore node size to accommodate the increased demand of parallel task execution.

 Load levels for different tasks - All of the nodes in a pool are the same size.
 If you intend to run applications with differing system requirements and/or load levels, we recommend that you use separate pools.

 Region availability - A VM series or size might not be available in the regions where you create your Batch accounts.
 To check that a size is available, see Products available by region.